hcientist/OnlinePythonTutor/v5-unity/README.txt

   npm run webpack

 To start the webserver, run:

   npm start

 then visit here to load an HTML page in your browser: http://localhost:8003/visualize.html

-To make a production (minified, cache-busted) build for deployment, run: npm run production-build
+To make a production (minified, cache-busted) build for deployment, run:

+  npm run production-build

 (TODO: the --optimize-minimize doesn't seem to work right now; dunno why, ergh)
 ---
-Most recently tested on 2017-02-11 with these versions of major tools:
+This workflow was most recently tested on 2017-02-11 with these versions of major tools:

 typescript 2.1.6
 webpack 2.2.1